allangood/rtlamr2mqtt/README.md

 ### Latest Updates
 *2021-10-27*
- - Many fixed regarding error handling
+ - Many fixes regarding error handling
  - More comments inside the code
  - Some code cleanup
  - Fix a bug for MQTT anonymous message publishing discovered by @jeffeb3